 The sequence diagram shows when messages in the same conversation as the selected message were sent and handled relative to each other.
-It shows the interaction of endpoints involved in the conversation to give an understanding of the sequence of messages that occured during that conversation.
+It shows the interaction of endpoints involved in the conversation to give an understanding of the sequence of messages that occurred during that conversation.

 NServiceBus., which is a unique ID for that message.
 The first message to be sent in a conversation will also get a unique

 If handling an incoming message results in outgoing messages, those messages are given an

 NServiceBus. header equal to the

 MessageId of the incoming message.
 They are also given the same

 ConversationId as the incoming message.

 Additional headers are used to determine endpoint names, message intent, and other factors.
 Read more about headers.

 Each endpoint involved in the conversation is represented by a gray box along the top of the diagram.
-Hover on the endpoint to get more information such as the host that the endpoint is running on.
+Hover on the endpoint to get additional information, such as the host that the endpoint is running on.
 Extending from the bottom of each endpoint is a lifeline that shows time flowing from top to bottom.

 When a message is sent, a solid arrow is drawn from the lifeline of the sending endpoint to the lifeline of the receiving endpoint, labelled with the message type.
 The arrow always points from the sending endpoint to the receiving endpoint.

 Right-clicking on a message label shows actions related to that message.

 Some time after a message is received, it is processed by the receiving endpoint.
 This is represented by a box on the endpoint lifeline labelled with the message type.
 If the endpoint received more than one message of that type, the specific message being processed may be seen by hovering over or selecting the processing box.